AlexIoannides/pipeliner/README.md

 As demonstrated above, each one of these functions expects as its argument another unary function of a data.frame (i.e. it has to be a function of a single data.frame).
 With the **exception** of `estimate_model`, which expects the input function to return an object that has a `predict.object-class-name` method existing in the current environment (e.g. `predict.lm` for linear models built using `lm()`), all the other transform functions also expect their input functions to return data.frames (consisting entirely of columns **not** present in the input data.frame).
 If any of these rules are violated then appropriately named errors will be thrown to help you locate the issue.

-If this sounds complex and convoluted than I encourage you to to skip to the examples below - this framework is **very** simple to use in practice.
-Simplicity is the key aim idea here.
+If this sounds complex and convoluted then I encourage you to to skip to the examples below - this framework is **very** simple to use in practice.
+Simplicity is the key aim here.

 Two Interfaces to Rule Them All
 -------------------------------

 I am a great believer and protagonist for functional programming - especially for data-related tasks like building machine learning models.
 At the same time the notion of a 'machine learning pipeline' is well represented with a simple object-oriented class hierarchy (which is how it is implemented in [Apache Spark's](http://spark.apache.org/docs/latest/ml-pipeline.html "Pipelines in Apache Spark MLib")).
-I couldn't decide which style was best, so I implemented both within `pipeliner` and ensured their output can be used interchangeably.
-To keep this introduction simple, however, I'm only going to talk about the functional interface - those interested in the (more) object-oriented approach are encouraged to read the manual pages for `ml_pipeline_builder`.
+I couldn't decide which style of interface was best, so I implemented both within `pipeliner` (using the same underlying code) and ensured their output can be used interchangeably.
+To keep this introduction simple, however, I'm only going to talk about the functional interface - those interested in the (more) object-oriented approach are encouraged to read the manual pages for the `ml_pipeline_builder` 'class'.

 ### Example Usage with a Functional Flavour